How to Motivate Employees Without Throwing Money at Them

 A culture of ownership and accountability gives employees the freedom to work on ideas that they think will work better.
 This way, they define their own approach and find the most efficient ways to do their job.

 Naturally, this level of autonomy is accompanied by a certain level of accountability.
 But you can’t force this accountability on them.
-What you can do is give them the necessary tools to accomplish what they have been tasked to do and then let them handle things their way.
+What you can do is give them the necessary tools like employee engagement software which can also help them to accomplish what they have been tasked to do and then let them handle things their way.
 When you do this, they will naturally develop a mentality of ownership that benefits them and the business as a whole.

 Boost employee engagement